 Services funded by pharmaceutical rebates and/or program income are considered RWHAP-related funded services.
 For estimates and analyses using RWHAP data, the denominator should include clients who received RWHAP or RWHAP-related funded services.

 Preparing for the Unmet Need Estimates and Analyses

-While the actual estimates are not due until the application submission, preparation for unmet need should start as soon as is feasible.
-This will ensure that you have adequate time to contact and work with your HIV surveillance program and determine which approach you are using for unmet need (required or enhanced).
+While the actual estimates are not due until the application submission, preparation for Unmet Need should start as soon as is feasible.
+This will ensure you have adequate time to contact and work with your HIV surveillance program as well as determine which approach you are using for Unmet Need (required or enhanced).
 Recipients are encouraged to develop a Preparation Plan to help them plan for completing the Unmet Need estimates and analyses.

 The Abt team presented Unmet Need on a CDC HIV surveillance call in January, so the surveillance contacts should be aware of this requirement.
 RWHAP staff should start working with HIV surveillance staff in their jurisdictions as early as possible to identify who will be responsible for running the estimates and analyses and ensure there is adequate time to complete the work.

 The SAS program (analytic software) was developed by the CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB) to help jurisdictions analyze their HIV surveillance data, but recipients do not have to use it.

 The SAS code does assume that eHARS is being used.

 The SAS program developed by CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB) is available to the HIV surveillance staff in each jurisdiction and has been distributed through the CDC Sharepoint site.